jenskeiner/exchange_calendars_extensions/README.md

 # exchange-calendars-extensions
-A Python package that transparently adds some features to the [exchange_calendars](https://github.com/gerrymanoim/exchange_calendars) package.
+A Python package that transparently adds some features to the [exchange-calendars](https://pypi.org/project/exchange-calendars/) package.

-For select exchanges:
-- Add holiday calendar for regular and ad-hoc holidays combined.
+For select exchanges, this package adds a holiday calendar for regular and ad-hoc holidays combined.
+This avoids the need to combine regular and ad-hoc holidays manually.

-- Add holiday calendar for regular and ad-hoc special open days combined.
-- Add holiday calendar for regular and ad-hoc special close days combined.
-- Add holiday calendar for weekend days.
+The package provides similar calendars for special open/close days as well, respectively.
+Note, however, that these calendars may combine special open/close days with different open/close times and the time information cannot be recovered.

+A new calendar that contains all weekend days as per the underlying weekmask is also added.

+In addition to information already available in [exchange-calendars](https://pypi.org/project/exchange-calendars/), the package provides calendars for the following trading sessions:
-- Add holiday calendar for quarterly expiry days (aka quadruple witching).
+- quarterly expiry days (aka quadruple witching),
-- Add holiday calendar for monthly expiry days (in month without quarterly expiry).
+- monthly expiry days (in all months without quarterly expiry day),
-- Add holiday calendar for last trading day of the month
+- last trading session of the month, and
-- Add holiday calendar for last *regular* trading day of the month.
+- last *regular* trading session of the month.

 ## Installation

-The package is available on [PyPI](https://pypi.org/project/exchange-calendars-extensions/) and can be installed via [pip](https://pip.pypa.io/en/stable/) or other suitable dependency management tool like [Poetry](https://python-poetry.org/).
+The package is available on [PyPI](https://pypi.org/project/exchange-calendars-extensions/) and can be installed via [pip](https://pip.pypa.io/en/stable/) or any other suitable dependency management tool, e.g.
+[Poetry](https://python-poetry.org/).

 ```bash